iamx-ariful-islam/eSmart-LIS-Connector/README.md

 [Tkinter](https://en.wikipedia.org/wiki/Tkinter) is a Python binding to the Tk GUI toolkit.
 It is the standard Python interface to the Tk GUI toolkit, and is Python's defacto standard GUI.
 <br/>

 **eSmart LIS Connector** is a communication bridge between medical pathology analyzers and LIS servers.
 It supports both serial and network connections in unidirectional or bidirectional modes using ASTM or HL7 protocols.
-The connector receives raw byte data, parses it and sends it to a local or API-based server/database.
+The connector receives raw byte data, parses it, and sends it to a local or API-based server/database.
 It is capable of handling multiple analyzers simultaneously, ensuring seamless and real-time data communication.
 <br/>

 **`eSmart LIS Connector` supports serial and network communication protocols, simulates and exchanges data using ASTM and HL7 formats and is compatible with `all types of pathology analyzers`.**

-## Task Descriptions
+## Task Description
 This project is fully customizable and dynamic.
 It is designed to build a Python and Tkinter-based desktop application that connects directly to any type of analyzer via network or serial port communication, receives data, parses the results and sends them to an api server or database.
 You can add pathologist information, doctor information with signature.
 Everyday create report folder with file name is current date and printed result stored as pdf.
 Already `35+ Company or Category Analyzers` use this.
 Here are some special features added.

-* **Theme Switch:** Toggle between Dark and Light modes for better visibility.
+* **Change theme**
-* **Running Time Clock:** Displays the application's digital uptime clock.
+* **Running time clock**
-* **Log File Generation:** Saves terminal logs as .txt files in the output folder for future debugging or reference.
+* **Generate txt file of logs data**
-* **Live Data from Analyzers:** Displays parsed data received from multiple analyzers in real time.
+* **Live data receive from multiple analyzers**
-* **Multi-Target Data Sync:** Sends parsed data to multiple databases or API servers simultaneously.
+* **Send data to multiple database or API server**

-## Task Requirements & Testing Environments
+## Task Requirements & Testing Environment
-This project was developed using the latest operating systems, software and tools.
+This project was developed using the latest operating systems, software, and tools.

 * **Operating System :** Windows11, Kali Linux
 * **Software :** Python3.12 and Visual Studio Code